mitchross/kotlin-nano-neuron/README.md

 ## TL;DR
 >Run KotlinNanoNeuron.kt to get started.

->Special Note - All content below is in reference to [@trekhleb's](https://github.com/trekhleb/) original work.
-The KotlinNanoNeuron.kt file represents the work of the NanoNeuron.js in Kotlin code.
+>Special Note - All content below is [@trekhleb's](https://github.com/trekhleb/) original work.
+The KotlinNanoNeuron.kt file represents the work of the NanoNeuron.js convertedto Kotlin code.
+The original project was left intact for cross-language reference.

 [NanoNeuron](https://github.com/trekhleb/nano-neuron) is an _over-simplified_ version of the Neuron concept from Neural Networks.
 NanoNeuron is trained to convert temperature values from Celsius to Fahrenheit.